 Students must file a Free Application for Federal Student aid (FAFSA) to ensure consideration for federal financial aid.
 Award and program eligibility are determined individually for each student based upon numerous factors including the program of study and the level of enrollment (full-time, part-time, etc.).
 Please visit the Office of Financial Aid website for more information about funding your education through student loans and grants.

-Students who are receiving financial aid may still enroll in the Sallie Mae TuitionPay extended payment plan to pay off any balance that financial aid does not cover.
+Students who are receiving financial aid may still enroll in the TuitionPay extended payment plan to pay off any balance that financial aid does not cover.

 The tuition reimbursement plan allows eligible students to defer tuition payments up to three weeks after grades are available for the term.
 To participate in the Tuition Reimbursement Plan, the student’s employer must cover at least 75% of the total cost of tuition.
 There is a $30.00 deferment fee to participate in this program.

 The direct bill payment plan allows a student to attend the University under an employee benefit plan or other sponsored plan.
 The benefit should not be contingent on the course grade received.
 The student’s employer or sponsor pays the cost of tuition and fees directly to the University.
 To participate in this plan, students must: